 In July 2014 the ITU (International Triathlon Union) announced changes to the drafting rules for triathlon events.
 At the time this caused limited ripples in the triathlon community as we all entered and competed in our planned events.
 With the ruling becoming affective in 2016 I have seen this topic crop up with increasing frequency in recent weeks over triathlon chat forums.
 This prompted us to dedicate this weeks blog to the topic and explain the ITU changes to the drafting rules.
-To help explain what this means for you and if you should be getting rid of your beautiful TT bike and selling that TT bicycle on our site now.
+To help explain what this means for you and if you should be getting rid of your beautiful TT bike and selling that TT bicycle now.

 The ruling announced that ITU Age Group Sprint championships would become draft legal preventing the use of TT bikes.
 The ruling made no further comment on Olympic or longer distance age-group events.
 This ruling also extended to include duathlon age-group championships.

 Impacts of drafting rules changes

 So what does this mean to your average athlete competing?
 Firstly this ruling only impacts Sprint events so if your racing any other distances carry on business as usual.
 For those specifically who like to go long and race purely at ironman distance events the official line remains unchanged.
 All age group athletes are subject to a draft zone 10 metres long and as a result are able to use a TT style bike.
 Eve for Sprint events this ruling assumes closed road status which most local triathlons are unable to achieve due to costs so again drafting ruling does not apply due to safety considerations.